Withdrawals

 * You can **deposit instantly**.

-* But when you withdraw, there is a **12-hour delay** before the funds land back in your wallet.
+* When you **withdraw**, there's a **12-hour delay** before the funds reach your wallet.

-The old system had a single withdrawal path with a fixed 12-hour wait, plus a separate bridge mechanism for instant withdrawals.
-In the latest version, these are unified into a single flexible withdrawal system with multiple options:
+The old design had a single withdrawal path with a fixed 12-hour wait, plus a separate bridge for instant withdrawals.
+The latest version folds these into one flexible system with several options.

 #### Normal withdrawal

-The simplest option.
-You initiate a withdrawal, wait for the cooldown to pass, and finalize it.
-Your funds are transferred directly to your wallet on the same chain.
-No provider involvement, no fees beyond gas.
+The simplest path.
+You initiate the withdrawal, wait out the cooldown, and finalize.
+Your funds go straight to your wallet on the same chain, with no provider involved and no fees beyond gas.

 #### Express withdrawal

-If you need your funds now and don't want to wait, an **express provider** can front the money to you immediately.
-The provider pays you right away, then waits out the cooldown and gets reimbursed by the protocol afterward.
-From your perspective, the withdrawal is near-instant.
-The provider typically charges a small fee for this service.
+If you need the funds now, an **express provider** can front them to you immediately, then wait out the cooldown and get reimbursed by the protocol afterward.
+From your side the withdrawal is near-instant.
+The provider typically charges a small fee.

 #### Cross-chain withdrawal

-SYMMIO operates on multiple chains, and you might want to receive your funds on a different chain than where you're trading.
-A **virtual provider** handles this: they accept the withdrawal on the source chain and deliver your funds on the destination chain.
-The actual collateral reconciliation happens behind the scenes.
+Symmio runs on multiple chains, and you might want your funds on a different chain than the one you're trading on.
+A **virtual provider** handles this: it accepts the withdrawal on the source chain and delivers your funds on the destination chain, with the collateral reconciliation happening behind the scenes.

 #### Express cross-chain withdrawal

-In this scenario, express provider fronts your funds immediately on the destination chain.
-This combines instant payout with cross-chain delivery.
+Here an express provider fronts your funds immediately on the destination chain, combining instant payout with cross-chain delivery.
 The express provider and a virtual provider coordinate behind the scenes.

 ### How it works in practice

-If instant withdrawal is possible, the frontend builder should offer it.
-If not, it should show the estimated wait time.
-You can always fall back to the normal 12-hour withdrawal which is guaranteed to work regardless of provider availability.
+If instant withdrawal is available, the frontend builder should offer it; if not, it should show the estimated wait.
+You can always fall back to the normal 12-hour withdrawal, which is guaranteed to work regardless of provider availability.

 When you initiate a withdrawal, you can split it across multiple destinations.
-For example, you could send 500 USDC to your wallet on Arbitrum and 300 USDC to a different address on Base, all in a single withdrawal request.
+For example, you could send 500 USDC to your wallet on Arbitrum and 300 USDC to a different address on Base, all in one request.

 ### Cancelling a withdrawal

-You can cancel a pending withdrawal at any time before it's finalized.
-How that works depends on the withdrawal type:
+You can cancel a pending withdrawal any time before it's finalized.
+How that works depends on the type.

-For a standard withdrawal, cancellation doesn't require an approval and is finalized on-chain.
+For a **standard** withdrawal, cancellation needs no approval and is finalized on-chain.

-For cross-chain (virtual) withdrawals, once the provider has accepted, there's a blackout window near the end of the cooldown where you can no longer cancel independently.
-Outside that window you can still cancel immediately, but inside it the cancellation moves to a pending state and requires the provider's approval before it goes through.
+For **cross-chain (virtual)** withdrawals, once the provider has accepted there's a blackout window near the end of the cooldown where you can no longer cancel on your own.
+Outside that window you can still cancel immediately; inside it, the cancellation moves to a pending state and needs the provider's approval to go through.

-For express withdrawals, any cancellation after the provider has accepted requires their approval — there's no window where you can cancel freely, since the provider has already fronted your funds.
+For **express** withdrawals, any cancellation after the provider has accepted needs their approval.
+There's no free-cancel window, because the provider has already fronted your funds.

 {% hint style="info" %}

-The legacy bridge withdrawal mechanism from v0.8.4 still works but is being phased out.
-The new withdrawal system replaces it with a more flexible architecture that supports express providers, virtual providers, cross-chain delivery, and multi-destination withdrawals.
+The legacy bridge withdrawal from the previous version (v0.8.4) still works but is being phased out.
+The new system replaces it with a more flexible architecture that supports express providers, virtual providers, cross-chain delivery, and multi-destination withdrawals.

 {% endhint %}